krussll/tarothappy/_posts/2021-07-26-ace-of-wands-meanings.md

 This lull is not due to a lack of emotional commitment to your career, though.
 Even if you still love your job, the Ace of Wands suggests you are spiritually blocked and need a new path to express your creative power.
 Focus on what drew you to your career in the first place and reawaken that internal power source. {% endcapture %}

 {% include faq.html question=title answer=answer %}

+## The Ace of Wands and Your Finances

+{% capture title %}The Ace of Wands Finances Upright Meaning{% endcapture %}

+{% capture answer %}An upright Ace of Wands signifies a new love for health and well-being born from a genuine place of enthusiasm.
+Perhaps you have felt slow and groggy lately?
+Now is the time to take up a new exercise routine, such as yoga or pilates, or give that new diet a try.
+You will likely find that you enjoy exercise and diet far more than you used to.

+An upright Ace of Wands is also a light in the dark for anyone suffering with depression or anxiety.
+The universe is feeding you motivation and inspiration to shake off even the darkest of times.
+Embrace it with all your heart and take the chance to get out and improve.{% endcapture %}

+{% include faq.html question=title answer=answer %}

+{% capture title %}The Ace of Wands Finances Reversed Meaning{% endcapture %}

+{% capture answer %}If you have drawn a reversed Ace of Wands, your health may be deteriorating due to a lack of inspiration and inner strength to fight on.
+You feel as if you don’t have the energy or spirit to exercise and have likely given up your diet in recent weeks.

+If you are prone to depression, a reversed Ace of Wands also stands as a warning that you should double down on your self-care.
+Don’t be so hard on yourself.
+Times are hard and it’s ok if you feel unmotivated.
+Focus on yourself and you will begin to heal your inner world. {% endcapture %}

+{% include faq.html question=title answer=answer %}

+## The Ace of Wands and Your Health

+{% capture title %}The Ace of Wands Health Upright Meaning{% endcapture %}

+{% capture answer %}{% endcapture %}

+{% include faq.html question=title answer=answer %}

+{% capture title %}The Ace of Wands Health Reversed Meaning{% endcapture %}

+{% capture answer %}If you have drawn a reversed Ace of Wands, your health may be deteriorating due to a lack of inspiration and inner strength to fight on.
+You feel as if you don’t have the energy or spirit to exercise and have likely given up your diet in recent weeks.

+If you are prone to depression, a reversed Ace of Wands also stands as a warning that you should double down on your self-care.
+Don’t be so hard on yourself.
+Times are hard and it’s ok if you feel unmotivated.
+Focus on yourself and you will begin to heal your inner world. {% endcapture %}

+{% include faq.html question=title answer=answer %}

+## The Ace of Wands and Your Spirituality

+{% capture title %}The Ace of Wands Spirituality Upright Meaning{% endcapture %}

+{% capture answer %}The Ace of Wands is most often interpreted with regard to spirituality.
+After all, it is the utmost pinnacle of the highly spiritual Suit of Wands.
+If you draw an upright Ace of Wands, you are bound for an exploration of your inner self.
+Now is the time to embrace your spiritual side by practicing deep meditation, prayer, or another form of practice.

+You may find a deeper connection to your intellectual and cultural pursuits as well.
+Make friends and try new things during this exciting and fruitful time. {% endcapture %}

+{% include faq.html question=title answer=answer %}

+{% capture title %}The Ace of Wands Spirituality Reversed Meaning{% endcapture %}

+{% capture answer %}A reversed Ace of Wands suggests that you have become disconnected from your inner spirit.
+You may feel untethered from the world, as if the connection to your inner knowledge has been severed.
+Perhaps shaking up your practice or adding new ceremonies can realign your heart and mind.

+While this may sound like a tumultuous time, the Ace of Wands acts as a guide, gently nudging you back towards your deeper spiritual self.
+By focusing on who you are on the inside, you can reconnect to your consciousness. {% endcapture %}

+{% include faq.html question=title answer=answer %}

+## The Ace Of Wands - What It All Means

+**The Ace of Cups is the barer of new and exciting pathways.
+When upright, it indicates a time of union between the universe and your inner world.
+Follow where it takes you and you will have nothing but good luck.**

+Even if you draw a reversed Ace of Cups, do not worry.
+Focus on what could be blocking you from your personal inner world and you will find a way to unite with your intuition.